talal-tariq/Cyanotoxins-Detection-for-Water-Quality-Assessment-Using-Transfer-Learning/README.md

 # Classifiers
 We compared the FCNN model against six traditional machine learning classifiers: <br>

-Random Forest
+Random Forest<br>
-XGBoost
+XGBoost<br>
-KNN Classifier
+KNN Classifier<br>
-FM Classifier
+FM Classifier<br>
-Gradient Boosting Classifier
+Gradient Boosting Classifier<br>
-Gaussian Naive Bayes
+Gaussian Naive Bayes<br>
-Evaluation Metrics
+Evaluation Metrics<br>
-The following evaluation criteria were used to compare the classifiers:
+The following evaluation criteria were used to compare the classifiers:<br>

-Macro Precision, Recall, and F1 Score: Calculated without considering class imbalance.
+Macro Precision, Recall, and F1 Score: Calculated without considering class imbalance.<br>
 Weighted Precision, Recall, and F1 Score: Takes class imbalance into account by giving more weight to the larger classes.
 # Results
 Our findings show that the Fully Connected Neural Network (FCNN) outperformed all other machine learning classifiers in all the evaluation metrics, demonstrating superior classification performance.
 The FCNN provided the best scores in terms of macro and weighted precision, recall, and F1 scores.